-These are the notes Derek Christensen made on the board as his grade 9 class inquired into the prompt.
-Derek recounts how one student noticed a connection between the laws of exponents and fractions: "This is like adding fractions, you keep the bottom the same and add the tops."
+These are the notes Derek Christensen made on the board as the inquiry developed.
+He recounts how one student noticed a connection between the laws of exponents and fractions: "This is like adding fractions, you keep the bottom the same and add the tops."
 Derek thought this was an interesting parallel and a good connection to prior learning.
-That is why, he explains, you see the equation with fractions on the right of the lower picture.
+That is why, he explains, you see the equation with fractions on the right of the picture.

 Sharing ideas during inquiry

 Kelly Anne Garner posted these pictures on twitter.
 They show the ideas and questions from her class of middle school students at the Frankfurt International School.

 The question about whether 3-4 equals 3 ÷ 3 ÷ 3 ÷ 3 shows the students are operating at the edge of their knowledge in attempting to make sense of exponents.
 They went on to share their lines of inquiry with each other as part of small and large groups.